TempusOwl/db-site/_docs/03-conduct.md

 - Do not underestimate the headspace of a submissive.
 Some submissives may consent to something they would not otherwise when feeling submissive.
 As a Dominant, you should be cautious around pushing boundaries within scenes and know the limits of your submissive.

 ## House Rules
 If you ever partake in a local event or community check their rules and expectations before diving in.
 Many have specific rules that may not be obvious, such as no phone/camera use or drinking.
 Rules like these exist to ensure the privacy and safety of attendees, it can be a confusing venture if you do not pay attention.
-If you are unsure about something reach out beforehand and ask if something is alright before attempting it or showing up.
-When in doubt these events are staffed by Dungeon Monitors usually and they exist to ask.
+If you are unsure about something reach out beforehand and ask if something is alright.

 ## Our Discord Community Rules
 - Unwanted sexual direct messages will result in bans.